-Sometimes, it may be worth it to pay a little bit more to get a faster transit or a direct service for better reliability.
-Some shippers prefer to get their cargo to their destination as soon as possible, while others prefer a more affordable option.
-Make sure to let your freight forwarder know what your priorities are.
+Sometimes, it may be worth it to pay a little bit more to get faster transit or a direct service for better reliability.
+Some shippers prefer to get their cargo to its destination as soon as possible, while others prefer a more affordable option.

 9. Can the freight forwarder scale up with your business growth?

 It is sensible to suggest that the majority of companies have growth plans as a part of their business strategy.
 When you’re planning which freight forwarder to partner with, the ability for them to support your planned scalability could be key.
 If this is essential for your business, ensure that you make this element a crucial part of your selection process.

 To help discover which UK freight forwarder may have the ability to scale up with you, ask for some credible customer examples that demonstrate how they have already done this for other relevant customers.

 Pinnacle have the flexibility to scale up with your business development.
 One of our account managers will work closely with you to manage this process.

 A top-quality freight forwarder will have an established and extensive network of partners, ensuring the best service and well-coordinated global logistics.

 If you’re looking for a freight forwarder to physically handle your cargo via warehousing fulfilment services and/or export packing services for example, then their location could be a key consideration.